brianhouse/open_circuits/guide/sensors.md

 To provide voltage to the sensor, you'll need to connect the sensor to the 3.3v pin on the microcontroller, and also to ground (electricity always flows in a "circuit"—out from the source and then back to the ground).

 Sensors can break, but overall the ESP is pretty resilient.
 But there's one important rule:
-**Do not connect 3.3v to another pin or to ground without anything in between**
+**Do not connect 3.3v to another pin or to ground without anything in between!**

 This will short the connection and may damage the ESP.